what is a layoff

 1. Cost Reduction

-Cost reduction is one of the primary reasons as to why a layoff may occur in a company.
-Be it due to business losses or low profits, under average production, or to maximise profits, a company may choose to conduct a layoff.
+Cost reduction is one of the primary reasons why a layoff may occur in a company.
+Be it due to business losses or low profits, under average production, or to maximize profits, a company may choose to conduct a layoff.
 Sustaining an employee’s salary and other perks and benefits is one of the biggest expenses that a company has to bear, and as a result, they may have to choose to lay off employees in situations of economic losses or crises.
 This is one of the most common causes of layoffs during economic recessions.

 2. Mergers and Buyouts